sivm22/Propensity-model-to-identify-potential-customers/Readme.txt

 Data:

 The insurance company has provided with a historical data set (train.csv).
 The company has also provided with a list of potential customers to whom to market (test.csv).
-From this list of potential customers, we need to determine yes/no whether the compnay wishes to market to them.
+From this list of potential customers, we need to determine yes/no whether the compan y wishes to market to them.

 Steps involved towards attempting to solve this problem statement: